ueberdosis/blog/content/blog/10/post.md

 That should give you a rough idea of what directions you could take.
 If you’re looking for a more in-depth guide on that topic, be sure to check out the [handy guide to financial support for open source](https://github.com/nayafia/lemonade-stand).

-Feel free to point out other ways or resources [on HackerNews](https://news.ycombinator.com/item?id=24835485) or [on Twitter](https://twitter.com/hanspagel/status/1318488075182497792) to make your open source work sustainable!
+Feel free to point out other ways or resources to make open source work sustainable [on HackerNews](https://news.ycombinator.com/item?id=24835485) or [on Twitter](https://twitter.com/hanspagel/status/1318488075182497792)!